Achieve compliance with up to 89% of CMMC network security practices across 9 domains, with Nipper

 CMMC Version 1.02

-As well as the significant economic cost of malicious cyber activity (estimated in excess of $57b per annum), the aggregate loss of controlled unclassified information (CUI) from the Defense Industrial Base (DIB) is a known risk to United States’ national security.
-In January 2020, the Department of Defense (DoD) therefore introduced a new procedure to certify that around 300,000 defense contractors in its supply chain have adequate cyber security controls in place to protect the DIB’s information.
+As well as the significant economic cost of malicious cyber activity (estimated in excess of $57b per annum), the aggregate loss of controlled unclassified information (CUI) from the Defense Industrial Base (DIB) is a known risk to US national security.
+As a result, in January 2020, the Department of Defense (DoD) introduced a new procedure to certify approximately 300,000 defense contractors in its supply chain have adequate cybersecurity controls in place to protect the DoD’s information.

-To preserve the time and resources of C3PAOs, defense contractors’ internal audit teams and others providing CMMC assessment services, Titania Nipper’s accurate auditing capability, has been mapped to CMMC controls to automate checks and provide artifacts that evidence compliance within 5 domains:
+Defense contractors’ internal audit teams and others providing CMMC assessment services, including Registered Party Organizations (RPOs), can leverage Titania Nipper’s accurate auditing capability to assess compliance with 42 CMMC security practices, providing artifacts that evidence compliance within 9 domains:

 •Access Controls (AC)